 We keep full Early Years’ profiles which are shared with parents at parents’ evenings or at any other time by request.
 These log details of what the child is able to do and form an ongoing record of pupil progress.
 Pupils also keep a ‘special book’ which records photographs and evidence of work that children have completed, this comes home at the end of the academic year.

 All children eat a school meal unless they have a very specific dietary need that we cannot cater for.
 The menu is published on the website and parents are asked to help with the choices.

-The two basic prerequisites for starting in Nursery are: (i) the child can manage their own toileting (We do not take children in nappies or trainer pants) and (ii) they are able to feed themselves.
+The two basic prerequisites for starting in Nursery are: (i) the child can manage their own toileting (we do not take children in nappies or trainer pants) and (ii) they are able to feed themselves.

 After this we look at whether they are emotionally and socially able to function for a full day around other children.
 For entry at this age we do not have any academic expectations.